Altar Stone Stonehenge,

 This Bookshop contains most of TOM BENNETT's books that are still available in 2024.
 The prices include postage and packing to mainland UK.
 Go to AMAZON or GOOGLE books if you are looking for any of Tom's ' Out of print' books.
 Google Search for 'Tom Bennett shipwrecks' and see what comes up!

-TOM BENNETT describes himself as a "maritime explorer" and has specialized in writing books about shipwrecks and the sea, mainly around Wales, but also around Philippines, where he retired to for 15 years.
-Since 2020 Tom has been studying the sea routes from Orkney to understand how the Megalithic builders could get a 6 tonne stone from Westray to Stonehenge.
+TOM BENNETT describes himself as a "maritime explorer" and has specialized in writing books about shipwrecks and the sea, mainly around Wales, but also around Philippines, where he lived for 15 years.
+Since 2020 Tom has been sailing around Orkney, Outer Hebrides and North Scotland, not only researching the provenance of the Altar Stone but studying feasible sea routes to understand how the Megalithic builders could transport 6 tonne stone from Westray, Orkney to Stonehenge.

 A new edition of Sea Guide to Pembrokeshire was reprinted in 2022.